Is 2018 the year you want to eat healthier, but don’t want to give up your Amish Friendship Bread? Me too!

-This Pumpkin Cranberry Walnut cake is oil-free.
-I loved the way it turned out but if you want to boost the moisture, add one packet of pumpkin spice instant pudding, or ½ cup oil or softened butter.
+This Pumpkin Cranberry Walnut Amish Friendship Bread is oil-free.
+I loved the way it turned out but if you want to boost the moisture, add one packet of pumpkin spice instant pudding, or ½ cup softened butter.
 Eating healthier means moderate adjustments to your favorite recipes, so figure out what works best for you.
 I want you to feel good about baking Amish Friendship Bread and sharing the recipe with others!

 - 1 cup Amish Friendship Bread Starter

 - 1½ teaspoon baking powder

 - ½ teaspoon baking soda

 - 1 cup walnuts (coarsly chopped)